danil-zimarev/home-gate-controller/README.md

 | `0` – `15`  | Active-high  | LOW (off)        | Standard digital output                               |
 | `16` – `28` | Active-low   | HIGH (relay off) | Common relay modules are active-low — HIGH = safe/off |

 > **Important:** Pins 16 and above are assumed to drive relays.
 The safe default is HIGH (relay coil not energised).
-Always check your wiring before enabling
+Always check your wiring before enabling these pins.
-> these pins.
+> Can be configured from `config.json`

 ---